 Vitamin D is another important nutrient for maintaining healthy bones.
 It helps our bodies absorb and store calcium, which is involved in regulating the production of new bone cells.

-To protect our bones, the UK government recommends that we get around 10 micrograms (mcgs) or 400 IU (International Units) of vitamin D a day.
+To protect our bones, the UK government recommends we get around 10 micrograms or 400 IU (International Units) of vitamin D a day.
 From late March through to September, we can usually get this from sunlight alone.
-But in autumn and winter, the government advises that we consider taking a 10-microgram daily supplement.
+But, in autumn and winter, the government advises we consider taking a 10-microgram daily supplement.

-However, you should never take more than the recommended daily amount (unless told otherwise by your doctor), as having too much vitamin D in the body can also be dangerous for your health.
-Before taking any supplements, it’s always a good idea to have a chat with your GP, who can advise you based on your individual circumstances.
+However, you should never take more than the recommended daily amount (unless told otherwise by your doctor), as too much vitamin D in the body can endanger your health.
+Before taking any supplements, it’s always a good idea to chat to your GP, who can advise you based on your individual circumstances.

 To find out more about vitamin D, the role it plays in bone health, and how to get more of it from your diet, have a read of our article or visit the ROS website.